JasonTeixeira/jason-teixeira-portfolio/content/featured/ContractTestingFramework/index.md

   - PostgreSQL
 ---

-Enterprise-grade consumer-driven contract testing framework for microservices architectures.
-Features Pact integration, provider verification, multi-provider support, contract versioning, Pact Broker integration, and CI/CD pipelines.
-Enables independent service testing, prevents breaking changes, and eliminates the need for slow integration tests in distributed systems.
+Consumer-driven contract testing implementation using Pact.
+Lets microservices test their interactions independently without needing the full environment running.
+Provider verification happens separately, so services can deploy independently as long as they meet the contract.
+Includes contract versioning, Pact Broker integration for contract storage, and pytest fixtures for easy test setup.
+Addresses the common problem where services break each other in production despite all tests passing.